sierrajulietromeo/PRG1-OOP-PY/README.md

 1. Implement and test helper functions first.
 2. Use private attributes (prefix with `_`) where possible.
 3. Refactor for clarity and efficiency.
-4. Follow standard Python coding conventions (PEP 8).
+4. Follow standard Python coding conventions.

 ---